maraklis/Embodied-Interaction/README.md

 #### Animation
 Procreate and Premiere Pro were used to create 2D frame-by-frame animation shots and for editing.
 Next, audio was recorded using a phone and sound effect and background music was used from Freesound.
 <img width="2905" height="1712" alt="Untitled-7" src="https://github.com/user-attachments/assets/86e0c13c-c883-4b18-9422-adbf1003a181" />
+#### Watch Here
+Here you can see the gameplay: https://youtu.be/-1qtKx0DC3o